How to Terminate a Toxic Client Relationship: A Guide for Architects and Interior Designers

 If you’re experiencing any of these issues, it may be time to consider terminating the relationship.

-Before Terminating the Toxic Client: Proactive Measures
+Before Terminating the Toxic Client

 Set Clear Expectations in Your Contract: